nurdann/init.el/README.md

 - `M-n` and `M-p` to cycle next and previous commands
 - `C-a` and `C-e` go to beggining and end of line
 - `M-x send-invisible` to hide typed text

+Anywhere in Emacs
+- `M-!` to execute single shell command
+- `C-u M-!` same as `M-!` but insert command output at the mark point

 ## Editing files